|

 the wheels are turning.
 This will keep it firmly on the ground.

-You can have quite a bit of fun by making 4 low walls and placing a few cubes inside the 4 walls and reduce the friction on all objects.
-Either have a global wind or give each object some initial motion and watch the cubes carry on like dodgem cars at a fair ground.
-So that brings us to the end of this section.
+have a global wind or give each object some initial motion So that brings us to the end of this section.
 We've only just scratched the surface of what's possible in trueSpace.
 As mentioned trueSpace 6.5 and 6.6 have a greatly enhanced toolset.
 Things like tornados are incredibly fun to play with!!

 |